ToqaMoataz/rl_camera/README.md

 - Users can navigate between tabs and use buttons normally to test all features.

 ## Screen Recording
-A 2–4 minute screen recording demonstrating the app’s functionality should be included in the repository or submitted along with the project.
+A 2 minutes screen recording demonstrating the app’s functionality should be included in the email.